evilthreads669966/central_tendency_measurements_calculator/README.md

 # Central Tendency Measurements Calculator

-A command line app for calculating central tendency measurements of a set of numbers.
+A command line app for calculating the central tendency measurements of a set of numbers.

 ```
 Copyright 2023 Chris Basinger